temirov/ctx/PRD.md

 - **Case 19:** Tree output without exclusions
     - **Expectation:** Output displays all files and folders in a tree‑like format.
-- **Case 20:** Tree output with `.contentignore` patterns applied
+- **Case 20:** Tree output with `.ignore` patterns applied
     - **Test Data:**
-        - Create a temporary directory structure with folders matching patterns in `.contentignore` (e.g., a top‑level folder `log`).
+        - Create a temporary directory structure with folders matching patterns in `.ignore` (e.g., a top‑level folder `log`).
     - **Expectation:** Output omits directories/files matching the ignore patterns.
 - **Case 21:** Tree command with additional `-e` flag